NEW: A mourning march will be held Sunday in place of a planned opposition rally, Russian media reports

 “In Putin’s atmosphere of hatred & violence, abroad & in Russia, bloodshed is the prerequisite to show loyalty, that you are on the team,” he added.

-Critics of Putin have in the past suffered miserable circumstances and demises.
+Critics of Putin have in the past suffered miserable fates.

 Russian spy Alexander Litvinenko accused state security services of organizing a coup to put Putin in power.
 He was poisoned by a lethal dose of radioactive polonium and died in London in 2006.
 No killer has been caught.

-"It's the latest in a series of high-profile killings of people who have been critics of authorities in Russia over the last few years," said Peter Baker, the author of "Kremlin Rising.
-"We don't know yet, of course, who did this or why, but it will certainly send a terrible message to people who are fighting this cause Nemtsov has been fighting."
+“It’s the latest in a series of high-profile killings of people who have been critics of authorities in Russia over the last few years,” said Peter Baker, the author of “Kremlin Rising” and a New York Times reporter.
+“We don’t know yet, of course, who did this or why, but it will certainly send a terrible message to people who are fighting this cause Nemtsov has been fighting.”

 But Baker also said there might not be a political connection to the killing.